Are you a currently enrolled in the Prairie Horticulture Certificate?

 - Transcripts and Degree Confirmation

-We keep in contact with you through your USask email account, which is automatically created when you are admitted to the University of Saskatchewan.
+Once you are admitted to the program, the PHC office will only communicate with you through your USask email account, which is automatically created when you are admitted to the University of Saskatchewan.
 All course information will be provided to you through your PAWS and any email communication with our office and instructors must be done through PAWS; please ensure that you check this email account on a regular basis.
 You can also set up your smartphone and other devices to receive your USask email directly.

 Register for classes